KELLER’S TAKE: So far so good for Collision as Tony Khan deliberately attempts to create a different booking style and vibe for new series

 Did you know that PWTorch VIP membership gives you access to an ad-free version of this website (mobile and desktop versions), an unmatched 35 year library of insider wrestling content in newsletter article and podcast formats, dozens of new VIP-exclusive podcasts throughout the month (that are easily compatible with Apple Podcasts App, Apple Car Play, and many other popular podcast apps), and more benefits.
 Check out details and sign up HERE.

 After asking around, it turns out that TK is booking Collision with as much involvement as Dynamite.
 He hasn’t stepped aside at all to give another vision a chance.
 Instead, he’s just deliberately booking Collision in a different way.
-What he does have is a different inner circle working with.
+What he does have is a different inner circle that he’s working with on Saturdays.
 While Dynamite includes Q.T.
 Marshall and Sonjay Dutt helping out, TK is leaning on different voices for Collision, including the stars of the series so far, Punk and FTR.

+If you watched Saturday’s Collision, you saw a classic tag team match with FTR vs. Juice Robinson & Jay White and a main event singles match with C.M.
+Punk vs. Ricky Starks, both of which could have been dropped into a St. Louis NWA show 40 years ago and fit in pretty well (as Dan Kuester pointed out on the Wade Keller Pro Wrestling Post-show after Collision on Saturday night).

-FTR and Punk in particular are showing they have compelling, if not spectacular matches without a lot of the stuff that proliferates Dynamite.
-There’s no “one right style,” but having Collision be based around more traditional (and timelessly effective) match styles and interview styles differentiates it from Dynamite in a way that gives different fans a different option, and can keep both shows fresher.
+FTR and Punk in particular are showing they can have compelling – and even spectacular – matches without a lot of the stuff that proliferates Dynamite.
+There’s no “one right style,” but having Collision be based around more traditional (and timelessly effective) match styles and approaches to interviews differentiates it from Dynamite in a way that gives different fans a different option, and can keep both shows fresher for everyone who watches both.

-The show-opening soundbites with the wrestlers, the more laid back announcing, the more traditional framing of heels and faces and emphasis on rules and sportsmanship defining who is to be admired and who you’re more likely to root against, with a roster that can pull it off, has made me more confident in Collision’s ability to succeed long-term.
+The show-opening soundbites with the wrestlers, the more laid back announcing, the more traditional framing of heels and faces, the greater emphasis on rules and sportsmanship defining who is to be admired and who you’re more likely to root against, with a roster that can pull it off, has made me more confident in Collision’s ability to succeed long-term.

 Saturday nights are a tough night to draw a big viewership compared to Wednesdays.
 WWE Smackdown on Fox has made Fridays work, and AEW can build a reputation for Collision that can earn viewer loyalty on a night they might otherwise have skipped staying in to watch wrestling.

 AEW cannot deliver matches the quality of FTR vs. Juice & Jay every week, and they need to do a better job setting up the following week’s show on every episode.
-But so far, I can highly recommend Collision as anything but a new version of a watered down Dynamite or a two-hour version of Rampage.
+But so far, I can highly recommend Collision.
+It isn’t just a new version of a watered down Dynamite or a two-hour version of Rampage.
 The deliberate attempt, successful aesthetically so far, to differentiate Dynamite and Collision, gets my endorsement.

 What do you think?
 Is Collision standing out as different enough from Dynamite, in a good way, to earn your loyal viewership, perhaps more than you anticipated?
 Or does it lack too many of the stars you’ve come to look forward to on Dynamite?
 Email me at kellerwade@gmail.com with your thoughts.